EclesioMeloJunior/alang/README.md

 # ducklang

-Writing a interpreter to the turing complete Monkey Language in Go.
+Writing a interpred, turing complete language in Go.
-_Following the book: Writing an interpreter in Go_

 ## Examples